fpgaprince/rtd/docs/source/advance.rst

 The following coding examples show how to push the logic from the control pin to the data pin of a register.

-Tips for Control Signals
+**Tips for Control Signals**
     Check whether a global reset is really needed.
     Avoid asynchronous control signals.
     Keep clock, enable, and reset polarities consistent.
     Do not code a set and reset into the same register element.
     If an asynchronous reset is absolutely needed, remember to synchronize its deassertion.

+**Replicate High Fanout Net Drivers**
 Duplicate logic to reduce fan out (from a register)
     Helps with timing. easier to route, but increases area.